 Polycystic Ovary Syndrome (PCOS)

 Polycystic ovary syndrome (PCOS) is a common hormonal disorder impacts reproductive-age women.
-It is characterized by the presence of numerous small cysts on the ovaries, along with increased levels of androgens (male hormones) and an imbalance of estrogen/progesterone in the body.
+It is characterised by the presence of numerous small cysts on the ovaries, along with increased levels of androgens (male hormones) and an imbalance of estrogen/progesterone in the body.

 The symptoms of PCOS include: